marco-sundsk/NCD-GroupA-Demo/README.md

 //***** VIEW FUNCTIONS *****/
 //**************************/

+/// get a list of winner's record in LIFO order
+/// best practise is set from_index to 0, and limit to 20,
-/// get a list of winner's record. pub fn get_win_history(&self, from_index: u64, limit: u64) -> Vec<HumanReadableWinnerInfo>;
+/// that means to get latest 20 winners information with latest first order. pub fn get_win_history(&self, from_index: u64, limit: u64) -> Vec<HumanReadableWinnerInfo>;

 /// get current contract status